Hermetic occult books

 ancient egypt

-For those who seriously wish to learn the True Mysteries as they were taught thousands of years ago in Egypt, and discover the real sources of the Christian religion, this book is indispensable.
-Those who are prepared to make the effort to study this book with an open mind and their full attention will recognise the Truth that Massey laboured so long and hard to convey; that Ancient Egypt was truly The Light of the World.
+For those who seriously wish to learn the True Mysteries as they were taught thousands of years ago in the Mystery Schools of Egypt, and discover the real sources of the Christian religion, this book is indispensable.
+Those who are prepared to make the effort to study this book with an open mind and their full attention will recognise the Truth that Massey laboured so long and hard to convey; that Ancient Egypt was truly The Light of the World in more senses than one.

 NOTE.
 Digital editions of this book are available to read at Archive.org in PDF, EPUB, Kindle and e-text formats.